Taking time off before enrolling at Oxy can make for a beneficial and enriching experience.

 Deferrals are granted for one year.
+Due to course sequencing for first-years, one semester deferrals are not permitted.
 Two years may be granted in special circumstances, such as national military or religious service.

 Terms for approved deferrals:

-- The student is required to submit an $800 non-refundable deposit to hold a place at Occidental.
+- The student is required to submit an $800 total non-refundable deposit ($500 enrollment deposit and $300 deferred enrollment deposit) to hold a place at Occidental.

 - The student may not submit deferral deposits or hold spaces at any other institutions.

 - The student may not matriculate and/or enroll on a full-time basis at another college or university during the deferral period.
 However, students may take coursework to maintain academic focus.
-(A maximum of two courses will be accepted for credit at Occidental.)
+(A maximum of two courses will be accepted for credit at Occidental for incoming students.)

 - The student may not apply for admission to other colleges or universities during the deferral period.